snelson89/DCD/README.md

   - Suppose you are starting a new project and want to keep track of all the files you will be using.
   - In this instance what you might want to do is first create a new directory on your local machine.
 Do that now and name it `[your name]_first_github_directory`.
   - Once you have done that, add a file to the directly called `notes.txt`.
 In the `notes.txt` file write a sentence or two about what you have learned so far today.
   - As of right now, this is just a "normal" folder on your machine.
 To make it a git-enabled folder and connect it with your GitHub account, open up GitHub Desktop and navigate to *Create New Repository...*.
 It will ask you for a few different things, but for now we only care about the **Name** and **Local Path**.
 For **Name** you can type "[your name]_first_github_directory" and for **Local Path** you should use the path to the folder you have just created.
-After
+Make sure not to put the directory name itself, otherwise it will create a new directory within the one you just created.
+  - Your repository is now set up.
+You have two options at this point:
+    1. Keep adding/changing files
+    2. Publish your repository
+  - Publishing your repository makes it "official" on GitHub and will allow you to share it with others.
+You don't need to publish it right away, though, as it will still keep track of all the changes you make.
 2. Cloning a repository
    -
 3. Tracking/Committing Files